 Schmidt, at least, would appear open to such a partnership.
 In November, he called for a Sputnik moment — a national movement to focus research efforts and funding on understanding this technology and maintaining a definitive technological edge.

 “This is the moment where the government, collectively with private industry, needs to say these technologies are important,” he said.
 “If you believe this is as important as I suspect all of us do, and certainly I believe, then we need to get our act together as a country.”

 However, the National Security Strategy also contains language that some say could hamstring America’s ability to bring the best and brightest minds on this issue.

-Schmidt said tough immigration rules that block some of the world’s best and brightest from coming to the United States.
-“Would you rather have them building AI somewhere else, or would you rather have them building here,” he asked.
+Schmidt said tough immigration rules block some of the world’s best and brightest from coming to the United States.
+“Would you rather have them building AI somewhere else, or would you rather have them building here?” he asked.

 Aaron Mehta was deputy editor and senior Pentagon correspondent for Defense News, covering policy, strategy and acquisition at the highest levels of the Defense Department and its international partners.